penn5/LineageOTA/README.md

 # LineageOTA
 A simple OTA REST Server for LineageOS OTA Updater System Application

+## Install

+- Clone this into your WWW
+- Make sure you have enabled .htaccess (the file is included)
+- Profit!

 ## Changes over julianxhokaxhui

 - Use pregenerated checkksums

 ## Requirements